quantnetwork/blockchain-developer-exercises-foundations/CLASS4.md

 Take a look at a third party explorer for the Bitcoin testnet we are using, e.g. [here](https://blockstream.info/testnet/).

 Choose a transaction from a block in this explorer.
 Then choose a specific transaction output.
-Can you understand how to modify the example script to search for your chosen transaction output?
+Can you understand how to modify the example script to search for your chosen transaction output, by searching for the specific payment amount?

 #### Troubleshooting
 This class was tested in  Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.